IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/ConfigurationGuide.md

 configuration project can also be used.
 Using a configuration project allows users who do not have access to the REDCap-ETL server to set some configuration properties and to start the ETL process.
+However, the configuration project has been deprecated, and the plan is to replace its functionality with a REDCap external module.

 If a configuration project is used, then REDCap-ETL will use the configuration file to locate the configuration project, so in this case